bounswe/bounswe2025group3/practice-app/mobile/BUILD_INSTRUCTIONS.md

 You can now install the `app-release.apk` on your Android device or emulator.

+### Using Android Studio Emulator
+Yes!
+You can use the emulator from Android Studio to run the APK you built with Docker.
+1. Open Android Studio and start your emulator (Virtual Device).
--   **Emulator:** Drag and drop the APK file onto the emulator window.
+2. Simply **drag and drop** the `app-release.apk` file from your file explorer onto the emulator window.
+3. The app will install and appear in the app drawer.

+### Using Physical Device
--   **Physical Device:** Transfer the file to your phone and install it, or use `adb install app-release.apk`.
+-   Transfer the file to your phone and install it.
+-   Or use `adb install app-release.apk` if you have platform-tools installed.

 ## Troubleshooting